maurerit/tripwire-docs/docs/tripwire_setup.md

 ![Tripwire Trusted](img/tripwire_trusted.png)

+You can choose to either use this browser or minimize it and open Tripwire in an external browser (Chrome, Firefox, IE, others).
+The browsers will automatically synchronize.
+This is very useful for multiple-monitor setups.

 ## Tracking and Auto-Mapper

 *Tracking* and *Auto-Mapper* options make building wormhole chains easier.
 This is how you can enable these options: